-Satellites orbit the Earth collecting photographic images and data on potential targets.
-Reconnaissance aircraft fly in for a closer look.
-Military Intelligence personnel gather signals from multiple ground sources.
-All of this information (or "evidence") streams to the commander in charge of targeting decisions.
-The Commander's role is to prioritize that information for analysis, review the results, then — if necessary — engage the target.
+Satellites orbit 900 miles above the earth, collecting photographic images and data on potential targets.
+Reconnaissance aircraft move in for a closer look, while military intelligence personnel gather signals from multiple ground sources.
+All of this intelligence streams to the commander in charge of targeting decisions.
+The commander's role is to analyze that information, review the results and, if necessary, engage the target.

-U.S. Army JAG Corps Attorneys are an integral part of this targeting and engagement process during international military operations.
-JAG Corps Attorneys work closely with the Commander and his staff to determine several key points:
+Judge Advocates play an integral part of this targeting and engagement process during international military operations.
+Judge Advocates also work closely with the commander and staff in order to:

 - Satellite and other high-altitude imagery

 - Signals intelligence (such as radio intercepts)

 - Human intelligence (such as battlefield scouts)

 - Select legally viable targets

 - Determine which the weapons systems to implement during the engagement

 During Operation Allied Force in Kosovo, Judge Advocates used communications equipment to examine detailed images of potential targets in the region.
 They developed a preliminary legal analysis, along with questions and legal issues for further discussion.
 Officials forwarded target selections to the Commander-In-Chief, U.S. European Command, then to the Joint Chiefs of Staff and the President before sending the selections to NATO for final approval.